-(3) Chapeau of GATT Article XX
+(2) CHAPEAU OF GATT ARTICLE XX

-Structure of article and precedents
+(a) Structure and precedents

 Even if the measures formally fall within the respective subparagraphs of GATT Article XX, disguised protectionist measures were not justified.

 From the point of view of preventing abuse of justifiable reasons, the chapeau states that two types of application methods are not justified.
 More concretely, the chapeau provides that measures applied [1] "in a manner which would constitute a means of arbitrary or unjustifiable discrimination between countries where the same conditions prevail" or [2] "a disguised restriction on international trade" are not justifiable.